 No doubt by now you’ve heard of GDPR, the EU’s General Data Protection Regulation that takes effect on May 25, 2018.
 You may already be taking steps to ensure compliance with the legislation, or at least you have it on your radar.
 Worry not, we’ll get through this together.
 Read on to learn more about what digital shops are doing to prepare for May 25th.

 Aloha!
-Earlier this year, we were on the ground in Hawaii for Design Leadership Camp Koloa—sharing insights, discussing challenges and strumming tunes on our new ukuleles provided by InVision.
+There’s no place like paradise to reset, recharge and find new inspiration.
+At Design Leadership Camp Koloa, design leaders were sharing insights, discussing challenges and strumming tunes on ukuleles gifted by InVision.
 When the topic of books came up, there was no shortage of recommendations.
 If you're a design leader at a product shop, digital agency or global brand, read on for titles shared by alumni, and chime in with your favorite design leadership books.

 What stops us from empowering our people?
 Is it fear, a lack of trust…or something else?
 Traci Barrett, President and Founder of Navigate the Journey, knows it can be tough to loosen the reigns and entrust your business to your team.
 As a leadership and strategic consultant, Traci has helped teams big and small to create environments of shared ownership and mutual success.
 Traci joined us on The Bureau Briefing to outline steps you can take to foster a culture of empowerment.
 Read on for six ways to help empower your people to improve morale, productivity and business gains.